AndritaLucianGabriel/Bunker_CAD/README.md

 # Bunker
-Designing a two story bunker from scratch using AutoCAD 2020.
 The building itself is intended to have an elevator shaft as an entrance.
 The first story will be the living quaters quarters and the second one will have all the equipment necessary to be self-sustained.
 The project includes measurements for all the pieces I've used.